How Do I Make a Will?

 The requirements for a valid will in Singapore are:

 - The will must be committed to writing.

-- The testator must be at least 21 of age
+- The testator must be at least 21 years old.

-- A will must be witnessed by two or more witnesses, and they must also sign the will in the presence of the testator.
+- The testator’s signature must be witnessed by 2 or more witnesses, who must also sign the will in his presence.

-- The two main witnesses cannot be beneficiaries of the will, or spouses of the testator.
-A beneficiary can be a third witness.
+- The 2 main witnesses cannot be beneficiaries of the will, or spouses of beneficiaries.

 - A list of all your liabilities.
 You must state how you want your debts to be paid off before your assets are distributed to the beneficiaries.